khalyomede/jur/README.md

 This example features:

-- Javascript: for the step of sending the request/consuming the response
+- khalyomede/jur-js: for the step of sending the request/consuming the response
 - Laravel (PHP): for the step of processing the request
 - khalyomede/jur (PHP): the package that help form the JUR response